n8m8/discord-require-video/README.md

 # Todo list
 Improvements that need to be made loosely in order of importance:
-1. Grace period for people who recently joined the channel
-2. Dockerfile and/or some way to easily deploy
-3. Store monitor data in file instead of locally so restarting the app doesn't nuke everything
+1. Store monitor data in file instead of locally so restarting the app doesn't nuke everything
-4. Change from hardcoded allowed user to use Discord roles to determine who can interact with the bot on a server-to-server basis
+2. Grace period for people who recently joined the channel
+3. Cleanup if-else command structure to something cleaner [like discord.js recommends](https://discordjs.guide/command-handling/#individual-command-files)